Computational-Plant-Science/ml_smart_release/README.md

 [Docker](https://www.docker.com/) is suggested to run this project in a Unix environment.

-Ther is no need to insatll any library with specific version.
+There is no need to install any library with a specific version.

-1. Download prebuilt docker container from DockerHub
+1. Download prebuilt Docker container from DockerHub

 ```bash